ui5-community/ui5-ecosystem-showcase/showcases/ui5-tsapp-webc/README.md

-# TypeScript UI5 application using UI5 Web Components and custom tooling extensions
+# TypeScript UI5 application using UI5 Web Components and custom UI5 CLI extensions

-This sample application shows the usage of TypeScript, the consumption of UI5 Web Components, and the custom tooling extensions needed for it.
+This sample application shows the usage of TypeScript, the consumption of UI5 Web Components, and the custom UI5 CLI extensions needed for it.

-Peek at both [`ui5.yaml`](ui5.yaml) and [`package.json`](package.json) in order to learn about the `ui5-tooling` configuration and its' `npm` package dependencies and configuration options.
+Peek at both [`ui5.yaml`](ui5.yaml) and [`package.json`](package.json) in order to learn about the UI5 CLI configuration and its' `npm` package dependencies and configuration options.

 ## License